 What is Last Mile Carrier Tracking and How Does It Work?

-For online shoppers, expectations have never been higher — especially when it comes to shipping and delivery.
+For online shoppers, expectations have never been higher — especially when it comes to shipping and last mile tracking and delivery.

 Thanks to the COVID-19 pandemic and the supply chain challenges it’s created, people have become more reliant than ever on e-commerce to navigate stockouts and stay-at-home orders.
 This means that seamless delivery experiences have taken on a new priority in the eyes of customers.